vobarian/tfbuilder/README.md

 automatically turns into the equivalent interpolation string `"${data.local_file.my_input.content}"`.

-When you just need a constant, sometimes you can simplify your code by using local JavaScript variables or constants instead of interpolation.
-This works when you just need to have the same value in multiple places but there is no dependency between the configuration blocks where it's used.
-But beware that you must use interpolation if there is a dependency because Terraform uses interpolations to build its dependency graph which determines the order in which it creates resources.

 Interpolation strings are generated for you only when you read a non-existent property.
-If you assigned a value to a property and then read it, you just get back the value as you would for a normal JavaScript object.
+If you assign a value to a property and then read it, you just get back the value as you would with a normal JavaScript object.
 Usually this strategy works fine because the names of resource arguments and attributes rarely overlap.
 However, if you have a module, data source, or